Do I really need a solicitor to sell my house?

 A solicitor has the expertise and education that will help make sure your sale goes the way you intend.
 Once an offer is made, it’s likely that any buyer will want to negotiate terms and conditions before they agree to buy.
 When that happens it’s also important you have someone advising you on what’s in your best interests.

-Contact us for full information in regards to selling a home including information such as:
+Contact us for full information in regard to selling a home including information such as:

 > preparing the contract for sale

 > what laws you’ll need to comply with

 > how the conveyancing process works

 So you’ve made the decision to sell your property.
 This means you will need to have a Contract of Sale prepared.

 The Contract of Sale will allow your chosen Real Estate Agent to market your property for sale.
 It includes a list items included or excluded from the sale, timeframe for settlement, legal terms & conditions, searches along with any other special conditions that may be required.
 Please discuss your special requirements with our Solicitor so they can be included in your contract.

 Once you have accepted an offer by a Purchaser we receive a sales advice from the Agent with their details, purchase price and any special conditions.
 We then send the Purchaser’s representative a draft contract for their client’s approval and signature.